 Can gynecomastia surgery cause cancer?

 There is no link between gynecomastia surgery and an increased risk of cancer.
-If anything, since gynecomastia surgery removes excess breast tissue, it may reduce your risk because there is less tissue present to develop cancer.
-Ultimately, gynecomastia or gynecomastia surgery have no impact on cancer risk.
+If anything, since the surgery removes excess breast tissue, it may reduce your risk because there is less tissue present to develop cancer.
+Ultimately, gynecomastia or male breast reduction surgery has no impact on cancer risk.

 Does gynecomastia surgery leave scars?

 For patients who undergo skin or tissue excision, scars will be present at the incision sites.
-These incisions will be made around the areola or in the natural creases of the skin so that they will be well hidden and easily concealed.
-For men who are concerned about the development of scars, they should keep their healing incisions out of the sun, avoid excess stress and trauma on the area during recovery, and use silicone strips and gel to minimize the brightness of scars.
+Dr. Goldschmidt will make an incision around the areola or in the natural creases of the skin so that they will be well hidden and easily concealed.
+For men who are concerned about their scars, they should keep their healing incisions out of the sun, avoid extra stress and trauma on the area during recovery, and use silicone strips and gel to minimize the brightness of scars.
 All scars will fade with time.